 The bill aims to streamline processes for specific projects on state or local public land by reducing unnecessary notification requirements, thereby facilitating timely development and maintenance of essential infrastructure.
-It is set to take effect immediately upon receiving a two-thirds vote from both houses of the legislature or on September 1, 2025, if such a vote is not achieved.
+It will take effect immediately if it receives a two-thirds vote from both houses of the legislature; otherwise, it will become effective on September 1, 2025.

 Statutes affected: Introduced: Natural Resources Code 191.0525 (Natural Resources Code 191)